Search

 2. How does Cosentino manage to balance the creative vision of design with the productive reality and industrial challenges?

-In our case, I would speak of anticipation.
-If we focus on the more tangential, Cosentino has consolidated its position as a leader in innovative surfaces for architecture and design thanks to a product strategy based on anticipating trends, constant research and a transversal culture of innovation.
+In our case, I would say anticipation.
+If we focus on the most tangential aspect, Cosentino has consolidated its position as a leader in innovative surfaces for architecture and design thanks to a product strategy based on anticipating trends, constant research and a cross-cutting culture of innovation.

-Although a priori there is a belief that there is a dichotomy between industrial and mass production, each product category, each collection and each shade that we launch is the result of intense listening and trend analysis, in which the premise of design is key.
+Although there is a preconceived belief that there is a dichotomy between industrial and mass production, each product category, each collection and each shade we launch is the result of intensive listening and trend analysis, in which the design premise is key.

 By focusing on this strategic axis, we turn innovation and design into real impact and transform every detail into a business opportunity and also a spearhead for our industry.
 A good example would be the recent launch of our new brand and product Éclos.
 This is a new generation of mineral surfaces with a full thickness integrated layered design and high heat resistance.